Heisenberg-picture quantum field theory: Modulation

 One can alternately freely generate a symmetric monoidal category from $\cat{QMSpacetimes}$ under the condition that $\emptyset$ becomes the monoidal unit.
 Calling the monoidal structure $\sqcup$, the objects of this freely-generated category are finite sets --- formal disjoint unions of copies of $\pt$ --- and its morphisms are disjoint unions of directed metrized intervals with ``point defects'' labeled by elements of $I$, $J$, and $K$. \end{remark}

 This functorial point of view can be applied to higher-dimensional spacetimes:

-\begin{definition}[\cite{MR1001453,MR2079383}] The \define{$d$-dimensional non-extended spacetime category for geometry $\cG$} is the symmetric monoidal category $\cat{Spacetimes}_{d-1,d}^\cG$ whose objects are $(d-1)$-dimensional manifolds equipped with geometry of type $\cG$ and whose morphisms are isomorphism types of $d$-dimensional cobordisms equipped with geometry of type $G$.
+\begin{definition}[\cite{MR1001453,MR2079383}] Given a geometry $\cG$, write $\cat{Spacetimes}_{d-1,d}^\cG$ for the symmetric monoidal category whose objects are $(d-1)$-dimensional manifolds equipped with geometry of type $\cG$ and whose morphisms are isomorphism types of $d$-dimensional cobordisms equipped with geometry of type $G$.
+A \define{Schr\"odinger-picture ($d$-dimensional, non-extended, for geometry $\cG$) quantum field theory} is a symmetric monoidal functor $\cat{Spacetimes}_{d-1,d}^\cG \to \cat{Vect}$. \end{definition}